apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 In this tutorial, we will show how Apalache can be used to decide temporal properties that are more general than invariants.
+This tutorial will be most useful to you if you have a basic understanding of linear temporal logic, e.g. the semantics of `<>` and `[]` operators.
+Further, we assume you are familiar with TLA+, but expert knowledge is not necessary.

-We will use a simple example specification, modelling a devious nondeterministic traffic light.
+As a running example, the tutorial uses a simple example specification, modelling a devious nondeterministic traffic light.

 ## Specifying temporal properties